-Although Redfish Lake Lodge is closed from the beginning of October until Memorial Day, you can still enjoy the wonder of the Sawtooths during the winter months.
-Book your stay at Redfish Riverside Inn, one of our sister properties!
+Even though Redfish Lake Lodge is closed from the beginning of October until Memorial Day, you can still enjoy the wonder of the Sawtooths during the winter months.
+You have three amazing options to stay at!